tmcdo13/ISDS3105_fall18/lectures/lesson08_notes_datamodel/README.md

     differences between the average of those 5 attributes and ratingOverall.

-9. Report all data about brands that have minimum square footage requirement for rooms that exceeds the average minimum square footage of all brands by at least 50%.

 *warning*: If you query the DB and then pipe the remote table into a ggplot2 function, you might need to `collect()` the remote table before passing it to `ggplot()`, because `ggplot()` expects a class `data.frame` (and tibbles are also data.frame).
-However, if you pass a different object (such as a connection) “it will be converted to one by fortify()” (see the documentation `?ggplot()).
-Apparently, for some of you`fortify()`does not convert the table to a local data.frame, and if that is the case you need to`collect()\`.
+However, if you pass a different object (such as a connection) “it will be converted to one by fortify()” (see the documentation `?ggplot()`).
+Apparently, for some of you `fortify()` does not convert the table to a local data.frame, and if that is the case you need to `collect()`.

+1. Report all data about brands that have minimum square footage requirement for rooms that exceeds the average minimum square footage of all brands by at least 50%.